Award categories

 07. Outstanding contribution to environmental sustainability and a zero carbon future

-This award recognises innovation and commitment to environmental sustainability and a zero carbon future through our teaching, research and University operations at The University of Manchester that aligns to our Environmental Sustainability Strategy.
-In this category we celebrate innovation that leads to significant reductions in our environmental impact whilst maintaining and enhancing our world leading research and teaching.
+This award recognizes innovation and commitment to environmental sustainability and a zero-carbon future through our teaching, research, and University operations, in alignment with our Environmental Sustainability Strategy In this category, we celebrate innovations that not only reduce our environmental impact but also contribute to enhancing biodiversity, restoring nature, and improving the sustainability of our world-leading research and teaching.

-Up to three awards can be made in this category: for teaching, learning and students; for research and for University operations and laboratories.
+Up to three awards may be made in this category: for teaching, learning and students; for research; and for University operations and laboratories.

-• Teaching, learning and students: this covers innovations in teaching, learning and student practices that significantly reduce the environmental impact of how we undertake teaching and learning.
+• Teaching, Learning, and Students: This category covers innovations in teaching, learning, and student practices that either significantly reduce the environmental impact of our educational activities or support and promote nature and biodiversity.

 Example activities may include, but are not limited to the following: